-- Rory McIlroy is set to test his injured left ankle on Saturday with a practice round at Whistling Straits, according to a Reuters report.

 McIlroy, 26, was the defending champion at The Open and this week's Bridgestone.
 He also won last year's PGA Championship.
 McIlroy finished third, one shot out of a playoff, when the PGA was played at Whistling Straits in 2010.

-No. 2-ranked Jordan Spieth has a chance to surpass McIlroy this week with a victory at Firestone Country Club.
+No. 2-ranked Jordan Spieth has a chance to surpass McIlroy in the rankings with a victory at Firestone Country Club this week.